Nelly and Mr. Arnaud: Plot

-Nelly is married to Jerôme, a man who is unemployed and has stopped searching for work.
-Nelly was made redundant from her publishing job and now just has odd jobs at a printing shop and a bakery, so trhey have fallen six months behind on the rent for their apartment.
+Nelly is married to Jérôme, an unemployed man who has ceased looking for work.
+After being made redundant from her job in publishing, Nelly now takes on occasional work at a printing shop and a bakery.
+As a result, the couple has fallen six months behind on their apartment rent.
 Talking with her friend Jacqueline at a coffee shop, she encounters Pierre Arnaud, a wealthy retired businessman who had a languid affair with Jacqueline in the past and who saw Nelly in the past at one of Jacqueline's parties.
 After discovering Nelly is in debt, Arnaud offers to give Nelly 30,000 francs as a gift.
 Nelly reluctantly accepts, pays her overdue rent and then leaves her husband.

 Nelly agrees to type Arnaud's memoirs, but he insists this will not be to repay the gift; he will pay her.
 Working at Arnaud's apartment, Nelly learns more of Arnaud's past as a judge in a colony, and later a businessman; he is separated from his wife and largely estranged from his two children.

 Nelly has an affair with Vincent, Arnaud's editor.
 Arnaud feels jealous, although his exact feelings for the much younger Nelly never become entirely clear.
 Vincent views a new apartment and then asks Nelly to move in.
 She refuses, telling him she doesn't want to change the character of their relationship, and Vincent immediately breaks up with her.

 She continues working for Arnaud until his wife Lucie returns from Geneva for a few days after her partner dies suddenly.
 Nelly comes to work one morning and finds Arnaud and Lucie with their bags packed, about to leave.
 Arnaud tells Nelly that he and his wife have decided to take a long round-the-world trip that they always had dreamed of, and see their son in Seattle.
 The film ends with Arnaud at the airport looking wistful and uncertain, and with Nelly bringing Arnaud's manuscript to Vincent's office, where she is sure to see her former lover.